 For most purposes, optimum preservation of fine structure in animal cells, viruses, and other microbial agents is the prime consideration, and procedures for ensuring this are now fairly well standardized.
-The cells were submitted as live cells in a flask.
-When an optimal level of $1-2 \times 10^7$ cells was available, the cells were harvested and a cell count determined.
+The cells submitted to WuXi AppTec Laboratories were already fixed by the Client.

-- 8.1 The cells were pelleted, and McDowell-Trump's fixative was added to the pellet. - 8.2 The pellet was shipped to the subcontractor Charles River Laboratories Pathology Associates (CRLPA), where typically (if enough cells are available) one-half of the cell pellet(s) were processed and embedded for transmission electron microscopy (TEM). - 8.3 Thin sections were cut and mounted on 200-mesh copper grids. - 8.4 The samples were stained with 5% methanolic uranyl acetate and Reynold's lead citrate.
+- The cells were fixed, while in suspension, in 5% glutaraldehyde fixative then pelleted (by the Client prior to shipping to WuXi AppTec Laboratories). - 8.2 The pellet was shipped to the subcontractor Charles River Laboratories Pathology Associates (CRLPA), where typically (if enough cells are available) one-half of the cell pellet(s) were processed and embedded for transmission electron microscopy (TEM). - 8.3 Thin sections were cut and mounted on 200-mesh copper grids. - 8.4 The samples were stained with 5% methanolic uranyl acetate and Reynold's lead citrate. - The cells were examined by TEM to characterize morphologically the cell type comprising the culture.
+Cell characteristics were documented by labeled electron micrographs. - 8.6 200 cells were evaluated for the presence of any type of particle with virus-like morphology, and appropriate documentation was provided for any particles found using labeled electron micrographs.

-- The cells were examined by TEM to characterize morphologically the cell type comprising the culture.
-Cell characteristics were documented by labeled electron micrographs. - 8.6 200 cells were evaluated for the presence of any type of particle with virus-like morphology, and appropriate documentation was provided for any particles found using labeled electron micrographs. - 8.7 Retrovirus-like particles for each of the 200 cells were tabulated as follows: (1) no particles, (2) 1 to 5 particles, (3) 6 to 20 particles, (4) more than 20 particles. - 8.8 200 cells were evaluated for particles with A-, B-, C-, D-, and R-type retrovirus-like morphology as described in Section 3.
+8.7 Retrovirus-like particles for each of the 200 cells were tabulated as follows: (1) no particles, (2) 1 to 5 particles, (3) 6 to 20 particles, (4) more than 20 particles.

+8.8 200 cells were evaluated for particles with A-, B-, C-, D-, and R-type retrovirus-like morphology as described in Section 3.
 Electron micrographs were made to document representative examples of any virus-like particles observed.
 Except where noted otherwise, a bar denoting 100 nanometers was placed on each micrograph for size reference.